 On termination of this agreement, for whatever reason, the personal data must be returned to us promptly and safely, together with all copies in your possession or control.

 APPENDIX A - PRICING SCHEDULE

 ALL COSTS QUOTED MUST BE EXCLUSIVE OF VAT

 All costs must be quoted on this schedule.
 Any costs not detailed will not be paid.

-Please remove the pricing schedules you do not require.

-Staff Costs

-Please detail the day rates of your proposed personnel in the table below.

-(Please also advise how many hours you constitute a working day)

-Example 1